 Deferred taxes are calculated using the balance sheet liability method.
 The deferred tax position is calculated separately for each Group company and reflects the net tax effects of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for corporate income tax purposes, taking into consideration the period of realization.
-Deferred tax assets and liabilities are measured using the tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled based on tax rates enacted or substantially enacted at the balance sheet date.
+Deferred tax assets and liabilities are measured using the tax rates expected to apply to taxable profit in the years in which those temporary differences are expected to be recovered or settled based on tax rates enacted or substantially enacted at the balance sheet date.
 Deferred tax assets and liabilities are not discounted and are classified as non-current assets and liabilities in the consolidated balance sheets.
+The Group applied a mandatory temporary exception for the calculation and disclosure of deferred tax from transactions in connection with the application of the international tax reform - OECD BEPS Pillar Two model rules.